Flatout007/algo_problems/Algorithims/zig_zag.md

     while(itr < s.length) {
         for(let j = 0; j<mat.length; i++) {
-            // if run out of chars in s
-            if(itr > s.length)
+            // break! if run out of chars in s if(itr > s.length)
                 break;